Negative gearing in Australia: Effect on housing affordability

 In 2008, the report of the Senate Select Committee on Housing Affordability in Australia echoed the findings of the 2004 Productivity Commission report.
 One recommendation to the enquiry suggested that negative gearing should be capped: "There should not be unlimited access.
 Millionaires and billionaires should not be able to access it, and you should not be able to access it on your 20th investment property.
 There should be limits to it."

 A 2015 report from the Senate Economics References Committee argues that, while negative gearing influences housing affordability, the primary issue is a mismatch between supply and demand.

+The impact of negative gearing on house prices has been studied academically.
+The Grattan Institute estimated that Negative Gearing and the Australia Capital Gains Tax discount raise house prices by 1-2%.
+The economist Gene Tunny estimated the impact at 4%.
+ANU estimated the effect in detail and got 1.5%.
+Deloitte Access Economics found an average of 4%.

 Politics and economics

 Negative gearing continues to be a controversial political issue in Australia and was a major issue during the 2016 Australian federal election and the 2019 Australian federal election, during which the Australian Labor Party proposed to eliminate the tax-deductibility of negative gearing losses against non-investment income (with some exceptions) and to halve the capital gains tax discount to 25%.
 An analysis found that negative gearing in Australia provides a greater benefit to wealthier Australians than the less wealthy.

+In 2024 a People's Commission into housing affordability was underway where the impacts of negative gearing on housing affordability in Australia was being investigated.